 Inpher’s Secret Computing® products leverage advanced cryptographic principles that keep data encrypted while it is being processed.

 Breakthroughs in encryption in-use technologies addresses this remaining data vulnerability and serve as the foundation for Inpher’s Secret Computing® technology.
 Specifically, Secret Computing® encompasses two complementary encryption in-use techniques:

-Secure Multiparty Computation (MPC): a cryptographic protocol that distributes a computation across multiple parties where no individual party can see the other parties’ data
+Secure Multiparty Computation (MPC / SMPC): a cryptographic protocol that distributes a computation across multiple parties where no individual party can see the other parties’ data

 Fully Homomorphic Encryption (FHE): an encryption scheme that enables analytical functions to be run directly on encrypted data while yielding the same encrypted results as if the functions were run on plaintext